 Alert the court to contra legal authorities.
 You may get away with failing to do so once or twice, but after that your reputation with the court will be lost – either you didn’t do your homework, or you are trying to mislead the court for your own benefit.

 Once a judge gets fixed on the idea that your information is untrustworthy, it will pervade the judge’s opinion of you throughout your case.
 If you goal is to “win” child custody, for example, your credibility is always important.

 If your position in the case or a particular issue is weak, admit it, offer your best argument and facts that support your position, and move on.
 If you lie, the judge will not forget it, and family law attorneys absolutely love it when the other side lies to the court.
 We jump on the lie, using it to discredit everything you say and distract from any facts or evidence that is not helpful to our client’s case.

 Navigating the legal process can be complicated and daunting without the right child custody lawyer or divorce attorney.
-If you have questions regarding the topic discussed in this article, it is advisable to contact us online for a free consultation to find out what your options are.
+If you have questions regarding the topic discussed in this article, it is advisable to contact Talkov Law online or call us at (844) 4-TALKOV (825568) for a free consultation to find out what your options are.

 - Santa Barbara Family Law Attorney